TSMCIDevTest/CrazyFoodRecipies/README.md

 # CrazyFoodRecipies
 CrazyFoodRecipies is an open-source app made with html CSS and JavaScript and an API twist.
-Credits to Codesistency for the tutorial for making this work.
+Credits to Codesistency for the code for making this work.